-(4) Emergency meetings may be called without special notice, provided efforts to notify the media and all members, verbally or in writing, is documented.
+(4) Emergency meetings may be called without special notice, provided efforts to notify the media and all members, verbally or in writing, are documented.

 (5) All regular meetings, special meetings, and workshops shall have a printed agenda specifying subjects to be covered, subject to amendment in accordance with the bylaws or rules of the body.

 (1) All public records, as defined by statute, shall be made available for public inspection during working hours, within a reasonable period.
-Efforts to produce records which require research or special efforts to pull from dead files, shall be required on a timetable with due consideration to the work load of the department, with the person making the request so notified.
+Efforts to produce records that require research or special efforts to pull from dead files shall be required on a timetable with due consideration to the work load of the department, with the person making the request so notified.

-(2) The Board of Selectmen shall fix a fee for costs of recovering and reproduction of public records in consideration of their availability and effort involved in production and reproduction.
+(2) The Selectboard shall fix a fee for costs of recovering and reproduction of public records in consideration of their availability and effort involved in production and reproduction.

 § 149-7.
 Potential or actual conflict of interest; personal financial interest

-(a) At a meeting, no elective or appointive officer, acting in an official capacity, or employee of the Town, while engaged in his or her duties, shall raise the issue of, place on the agenda, participate in a discussion of, or take part in a discussion concerning any business of the Town relating to his/her business or personal financial interests, or those of a spouse, be they direct or indirect, to the degree that said interests exceed those of taxpayers generally.
+(a) At a meeting, no elective or appointive officer, acting in an official capacity, or employee of the Town, while engaged in his or her duties, shall raise the issue of, place on the agenda, participate in a discussion of, or take part in a discussion concerning any business of the Town relating to his or her business or personal financial interests or those of a spouse, be they direct or indirect, to the degree that said interests exceed those of taxpayers generally.